 GM John Byrne and Ed Byrne founded ASKJ and incorporated numerous martial arts into one inclusive art known as the 5 Circle System.
 When GM Ed Byrne died in 1989, GM John Byrne continued their goal to operate the best martial arts school in the Midwest.

 GM John Byrne, a 9th degree black belt, holds degrees in numerous martial arts.
 He has achieved grand champion status in Karate, TKD, and Judo.
 Over the years he has earned many awards, including "Grandmaster of the Year", "Grandmaster Instructor of the Year", and "Lifetime Achievement Award".
-However, Grandmaster Byrne is proudest that ASKJ has been recognized as "School of the Year" on numerous occasions.
+However, Grandmaster Byrne is proudest that ASKJ has been recognized as "School of the Year" on numerous occasions, including 2019 when ASKJ received the National Martial Arts School Award from the World Head of Family Sokeship Council (WHFSC).

 Grandmaster's Motto: Each individual has his or her own unique fingerprint.
 Each student must learn to use his or her particular physical, mental, and emotional qualities.
 Only in this way can students better serve others as well as themselves.